HBarker13/vphas_calibrate/README.md

 1. Download VPHAS+ files from CASU.
 This set of scripts they are put in a directory vphas_xxxx  where xxx if the four number vphas pointing number. eg. vphas_0175.
 Move the filelist to /vphas_xxx/file_list_xxx

 2. sort_vphas.py  Make a directory vphas_xxx_ex and sorts the raw files.
-This makes it easier to see which directory contains observations from which band.
-Only keeps poitings with eso grade A or B.
+This makes it easier to see which directory contains ovbservations from which band.

 3. decompress_vphas.py : Decompress all the files using imcopy